batsdk/bookify-express/README.md

 ## Project Overview

-The project aims to build a book management system with features such as book filtering, author-based book retrieval, user creation, and book liking functionality.
+The project aims to build a book management system with features such as book filtering, author-based book retrieval, user creation, and book-liking functionality.

 ## To-Do List